-Like any drug, also nitrous oxide might have side effects – these are rare and provided the sedation is carried out properly by a qualified dentist, basically harmless.
+Like any drug, also nitrous oxide might have side effects – these are rare and provided the sedation is carried out properly by a qualified dentist-team, basically harmless.
 The patient remains awake and responsive at all times during the treatment.
 This ensures that he can communicate any discomfort at any time.
 Sometimes the patient may feel dizzy.
 This condition can be counteracted quickly by supplying pure oxygen.

 Slight optical illusions rarely occur: when the eyes are open, for example, the view appears as if through a veil or similar to so-called “tunnel vision”.
 Similarly, some dental patients report a changed acoustic perception during treatment with nitrous oxide: for example, noises are perceived as muffled or blurred.
 This intoxication-like state sometimes triggers spontaneous laughter in patients.